Women in the French Revolution: Women writers

 Madame Roland (aka Manon or Marie Roland) was another important female activist.
 Her political focus was not specifically on women or their liberation.
-She focused on other aspects of the government but was a feminist by virtue of the fact that she was a woman working to influence the world.
-Her personal letters to leaders of the Revolution influenced policy; in addition, she often hosted political gatherings of the Brissotins, a political group that allowed women to join.
+She focused on other aspects of the government but was a feminist because she was a woman working to influence the world.
+Her letters to leaders of the Revolution influenced policy; in addition, she often hosted political gatherings of the Brissotins, a political group that allowed women to join.

 While limited by her gender, Madame Roland took it upon herself to spread Revolutionary ideology and spread the word of events, as well as to assist in formulating the policies of her political allies.
 Unable to directly write policies or carry them through to the government, Roland influenced her political allies and promoted her political agenda.
 Roland attributed women's lack of education to the public view that women were too weak or vain to be involved in the serious business of politics.
 She believed that it was this inferior education that turned them into foolish people, but women "could easily be concentrated and solidified upon objects of great significance" if given a chance.

 As she was led to the scaffold, Madame Roland shouted, "O liberty!
 What crimes are committed in thy name!"
 Witnesses of her life and death, editors, and readers helped to finish her writings, and several editions were published posthumously.
 While she did not focus on gender politics in her writings, by taking an active role in the tumultuous time of the Revolution, Roland took a stand for women of the time and proved they could take an intelligent, active role in politics.

 Though women did not gain the right to vote due to the Revolution, they still greatly expanded their political participation and involvement in government.
 They set precedents for generations of feminists to come.
-A leading example of lasting feminine influence from that time was Madame de Staël (1766-1817) who both witnessed the tumultuous events, participated in, and commented on them.
+A leading example of lasting feminine influence from that time was Madame de Staël (1766–1817) who both witnessed the tumultuous events, participated in, and commented on them.